Explained: The role of the Azad Hind Fauj in India’s freedom

 The Fauj was revived with the determination and leadership of Netaji and entered in the freedom fight portray in 1943.

-On the birthday of the ultimate revolutionary of India, Netaji Subhash Chandra Bose, here is some facts about his Azad Hind Fauj.
+On the birthday of the ultimate revolutionary of India, Netaji Subhash Chandra Bose here is some facts about his Azad Hind Fauj.

 Inception of Azad Hind Fauj

 World war II was at its peak and Britain just had lost Singapore to Japan.
-With the slogan "Asia for Asiatics" Japan wanted to capitalise their strenght aginst British with Indian soldiers.
-About 45,000 indian soldiers gathered and Japanese Army called to form Azad Hind Fauj in 1942.
+With the slogan "Asia for Asiatics" Japan wanted to capitalise their strength against British with Indian soldiers.
+About 45,000 Indian soldiers gathered and Japanese Army called to form Azad Hind Fauj in 1942.

 A year after the army took a new avatar under Bose.
 Netaji escaped house arrest in Culcutta and reached Singapore, and took leadership of the Azad Hind Fauj.
 The army was then declared to be the Army of Bose.

-Fuaj of youth
+Fauj of youth

 By the time the Azad Hind Fauj was formally established, it had a strong strength of 85,000 troops.

 Bose believed in the power of the youth.
-He inspired the soldiers to give up on everything and be part of the fight of nation.
+He inspired the soldiers to give up on everything and be part of the fight of the nation.
 By the time the Azad Hind Fauj or Indian National Army was formally established, it was strong with 85,000 troops.

 Use of Azad Hind Radio